Film Review – Allied (2016)

 Moreover, Allied has a serious pacing issue.
 The movie never really gets the thriller status that we saw in the trailers.
 Hardly any of the pivotal moments in the movie carry any weight with me as the viewer.
 There’s no sense of urgency to the film so it most definitely has trouble hooking its intended audience.
 There are some moments that really could have been heart-pounding but unfortunately the film does not evoke enough emotion to be completely investing.

 These flaws do not mean that Allied is a complete failure, however.
 Allied is well acted across the board, especially by Marion Cotillard who does such a fantastic job of acting as an actor (that line will make sense once you see the movie).
 The movie is also absolutely beautiful to look at.
 Every frame oozes the 1940’s feel that it strives to recreate and has a couple fun camera movements and shots from director Robert Zemeckis.
 If you enjoy film and filmmaking, there is certainly something for you to enjoy in Allied.
 This is certainly not an awful movie, it’s just not as good as it should be considering the talent involved.

 Allied is a good example of combining talent on both sides of the screen with questionable writing.
 You won’t be annoyed watching the movie and the actors will breath life into a couple scenes purely on talent alone.
 This movie should have been great.
 Unfortunately, we all have to settle for “meh.”

-So overall, Allied is a movie with great talent involved that falters to pull you in emotionally and ultimately falls flat.
+Allied has great talent and looks gorgeous.
+But, it fails to pull you in emotionally and ultimately falls flat.
 Because of this, Allied gets a C.